webpack/webpack.js.org/src/content/contribute/writers-guide.md

 `function (compilation, module, path) => boolean`

-Where `(compilation, module, path)` lists the arguments that the provided function will receive and `=> boolean` means that return value of the function must be a `boolean`.
+Where `(compilation, module, path)` lists the arguments that the provided function will receive and `=> boolean` means that the return value of the function must be a `boolean`.

 To mark a Plugin as an available option value type, use camel case title of the Plugin: